THE NEW ERA OF SPACE COMMERCE BEGINS AT SPACECOM.

 From remote operations to robotics and specialized materials, space technology has influenced the evolution of advanced manufacturing.
 Innovative technologies and practices learned from the space program are affecting many areas of production, manufacturing and new material creation and testing.
 These technologies can reduce your manufacturing production cycles, solve maintenance issues and increase supply chain efficiency.

 SpaceCom brings together space and advanced manufacturing executives to tackle common problems and define workable solutions for mutual gain.
-Manufacturers looking to apply innovation to increase operational efficiencies will learn what can be gained by testing and creating new materials in low gravity, as well as pushing the limits of high-strength to low-weight material ratios!
-At the same time, attendees can take advantage of collaboration opportunities for new products and applications with the maritime, energy, agribusiness and medical sectors.
+Manufacturers looking to apply innovation to increase operational efficiencies learned what can be gained by testing and creating new materials in low gravity, as well as pushing the limits of high-strength to low-weight material ratios!
+At the same time, attendees will take advantage of collaboration opportunities for new products and applications with the maritime, energy, agribusiness and medical sectors.

 APPLICATIONS IN ACTION